garglk/garglk/INSTALL.md

 In addition, if you want sound support, there are two backends: SDL and Qt.
 For SDL, you will need SDL2 and SDL2\_mixer.
 For Qt, you will need QtMultimedia, libsndfile, mpg123, and libopenmpt.
-As of the time this was written, QtMultimedia has not been ported to Qt6, so the Qt backend requires Qt5.

 If you want text-to-speech support on Unix, you will need speech-dispatcher.
 Windows and macOS natively provide text-to-speech